clojusc/colours/doc/design/clojure-implementation.md

   (format-sequence [this] "Generate ANSI escape sequence") (reset-sequence? [this] "Check if this represents a reset"))

-(defprotocol Colorable
+(defprotocol colourable
-  "Protocol for applying colors to text"
+  "Protocol for applying colours to text"
-  (colorize [this text] "Apply color formatting to text") (strip-colors [this text] "Remove color formatting from text"))
+  (colourize [this text] "Apply colour formatting to text") (strip-colours [this text] "Remove colour formatting from text"))

 (defn- join-codes [codes]
   (str/join ";" (map str codes)))